rtCamp/docs.rtcamp.com/easyengine/commands/site/create/index.md

 ## HHVM Site

-(Note: This command is available with EasyEngine 3.1.0 and onwards)
+(Note: This feature is available with EasyEngine 3.1.0 and onwards)

 To create site with HHVM you can use `--hhvm` during site creation